Cementos Pacasmayo SAA: A High - GuruFocus.com

 Cementos Pacasmayo SAA (CPAC, Financial) is a leading player in the building materials industry.
-As of August 15, 2023, the company's stock price stands at $5.57, with a market capitalization of $476.903 million.
-The stock has seen a gain of 3.15% today and a 4.31% increase over the past four weeks.
-According to the GF Score, CPAC has a score of 91 out of 100, indicating the highest outperformance potential.
-This article will delve into the components of the GF Score to provide a comprehensive analysis of CPAC's performance.
+As of August 17, 2023, the company's stock price stands at $5.54, with a market capitalization of $474.335 million.
+The stock has seen a gain of 3.17% today and a 6.13% increase over the past four weeks.
+This article will delve into the company's GF Score and its various components, providing a comprehensive analysis of its financial strength, profitability, growth, value, and momentum.

 Financial Strength Analysis